ghostbuster91/nvim-next/README.md

 })
 ```

+The `repeat_style` parameter contols if the repetition preserves the `original` direction of the move, or if it uses the direction of the repeat key: `;` - forward, `,` - backward.

-Any mappings including the `f`/`t` can be also set later using following syntax:
+Any mappings including `f`/`t` can be also set later using following syntax:

 ```lua
 local next = require("nvim-next").setup()